 Google provides conversion code you can add to the thank you pages visitors see having signed up a newsletter or purchased a product.
 The code is only a few lines and your webmaster should be able to add this to your website in a matter of minutes.
 Once the code is implemented you can easily see whether you are converting your Google Adwords traffic into leads and sales.

 One strategy is to offer a voucher online that they can redeem in your practice.
-Ideally the visitor should have to fill in a simple form to access their voucher.
+Ideally, the visitor should have to fill in a simple form to access their voucher.
 This way you can follow up via email and track your successes because you have placed conversion tracking code on the page where they print out the voucher.

-Once you have conversion tracking installed you immediately elevate yourself to a position where you can grow your local business because you know exactly what return you are achieving on ad you run.
+Once you have conversion tracking installed you immediately elevate yourself to a position where you can grow your local business because you know exactly what return you are achieving on the ad you run.

 Make Sure You Link Your Adwords And Analytics Accounts Together

 I would strongly recommend linking your Google Analytics account to your Adwords account.
 You will benefit from an even greater insight into the account performance.
-Select auto tagging within Google Analytics and begin to review site usage metrics, goal conversions, e-commerce activity and revenue metrics like ROI and revenue per click.
+Select auto-tagging within Google Analytics and begin to review site usage metrics, goal conversions, e-commerce activity and revenue metrics like ROI and revenue per click.

 How To Understand The Different Ways Your Website Engages With Your Visitors

-Here’s my three step process for understanding how your visitors engage with your site.
+Here’s my three-step process for understanding how your visitors engage with your site.